Explore Our Affordable Courses

 • The Supreme Court (SC) has ordered political parties to publish the entire criminal history of their candidates for Assembly and Lok Sabha elections along with the reasons that forced them to field suspected criminals.

 • The order was a reply to the contempt petition about the general disregard shown by political parties to a 2018 Constitution Bench judgment (Public Interest Foundation v.
-Union of India)to publish the criminal details of their candidates in their respective websites and print as well as electronic media for public awareness.
+Union of India) to publish the criminal details of their candidates in their respective websites and print as well as electronic media for public awareness.

-• The SC passed an order while exercising powers under 129 and 142 of the Constitution Which deals with the contempt power of the Supreme Court and enforcement of its decrees and orders.
+• The SC passed an order while exercising powers under Article 129 and 142 of the Constitution Which deals with the contempt power of the Supreme Court and enforcement of its decrees and orders.

 • According to the prevalent law, the lawmakers and candidates are barred under the Representation of Peoples Act (RPA) from contesting elections only after their conviction in a criminal case.